-Background variable: This option allows you to specify a script variable that contains the name of the activity background image or color value that you'd like to use.
+Background variable: This option allows you to specify a script variable that contains the name of the activity background image that you'd like to use.
 This allows you to dynamically set or change the activity background at runtime via script by changing the contents of the variable you specify here.